Plates a Spinning

 For the noodles:

-1 bag of rice stick noodles.
 Basically follow the directions, but here are some tips.

-I did it in a 2 quart pot.
-You put oil at least 2 inches high into it and let it heat over medium high heat.
+You put oil at least 2 inches high into it and let it heat over medium

 What was leftover though made a nice snack for the kids.
 I may just make some more of those and add different seasonings for a nice crunchy GF snack for everybody.